artberri/web/alberto-varela/index.md

 <img src="{{ "/images/alberto-varela.jpg" | prepend: site.baseurl }}" alt="Alberto Varela" />

-I am 34 years old and I am Full Stack Developer based in <a data-toggle="bilbaoModal" href="#bilbaoModal">Bilbao</a> with more than 10 years of experience.
-I am passionate about everything related to web development and I'm currently working as Development Manager at <a href="http://www.travioor.com">Travioor</a>.
+I am 35 years old and I am Full Stack Developer based in <a data-toggle="bilbaoModal" href="#bilbaoModal">Bilbao</a> with more than 10 years of experience.
+I am passionate about everything related to web development and I'm currently working as Software Development Engineer at <a href="https://www.plainconcepts.com/">Plain Concepts</a>.
 The easiest way to get in touch is via email: [alberto@berriart.com](mailto:alberto@berriart.com).

 ## <i class="fi-monitor"></i> Web development

 My preferred back-end languages are PHP and Javascript (Node.js).
-I'm also front-end developer, I've worked with AngularJS, Vue and a lot of Vanilla JS.
+I'm also front-end developer, I've worked with Angular, Vue and a lot of Vanilla JS.
 I have used MySQL and MongoDB as data storage.
 I'm open for alternatives when is necessary.

 ## <i class="fi-widget"></i> Continuous Integration